Skip to content

 Designs and Quantities

-On a lot of our products, you can place orders for multiple kinds and quantities, or a combination of both.
+On a lot of our products, you can place orders for multiple designs and quantities, or a combination of both.
 It can easily be a little confusing when placing orders that require both.

 Designs

 Designs refer to the different versions of designs that you wish to print.
-If you wish to have the same specifications for a product, but if you wish to have different designs on each set, you need to order multiple kinds corresponding to the number of designs you have.
+If you wish to have the same specifications for a product, but if you wish to have different designs on each set, you need to order multiple sets of "different designs" corresponding to the number of designs you have.

 Quantities